weijinglok/cleanlab-docs/patch_v1.1/_sources/index.rst

-.. cleanlab documentation master file, created by sphinx-quickstart on Mon Jan 10 07:17:00 2022.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Introduction
 ============

 **cleanlab automatically finds and fixes errors in your ML datasets.**

 | This reduces manual work needed to fix data issues and helps train reliable ML models on partially mislabeled datasets. ``cleanlab`` has already found thousands of `label errors <https://labelerrors.com>`_ in ImageNet, MNIST, and other popular ML benchmarking datasets, so let's get started with yours!

 Quickstart
 ==========